mpv-player/mpv/DOCS/man/input.rst

 - Async libmpv command API (e.g. ``mpv_command_async()``) never blocks the caller, and always notify their completion with a message.
 The ``sync`` and ``async`` prefixes make no difference.
+- Lua also provides APIs for running async commands, which behave similar to the C counterparts.
 - In all cases, async mode can still run commands in a synchronous manner, even in detached mode.
 This can for example happen in cases when a command does not have an  asynchronous implementation.
 The async libmpv API still never blocks